Soldermag

 Security Tradeoffs

 MCP isolates credentials at the server layer.
-The AI client never sees actual API keys — the MCP server handles authentication.
+The AI client never sees actual API keys. the MCP server handles authentication.
 This is like having a secure proxy.
+As AI cybersecurity threats become more sophisticated, this isolation is increasingly important.
+An attacker who compromises the AI client still cannot extract credentials stored in the MCP server.

 Plugins often expose systems directly to the AI.
-The model receives API keys or direct access, which increases attack surface.
+The model receives API keys or direct access, which increases the attack surface.
+A prompt injection attack could potentially leak credentials that are embedded in the function-calling context.

 Real-World Analogy